 Potable water is the single most important resource for any extended human occupation or settlement and since water sources in southwestern Ontario have remained relatively stable over time, proximity to drinkable water is regarded as a useful index for the evaluation of archaeological site potential.
 In fact, distance to water is one of the most commonly used variables for predictive modeling of archaeological site location in Ontario.
-The closest extant source of potable water to the study area is the North Thames River which flows 960m to the West of the study area, and an unnamed tributary of the same which flows 300m NW of the study area.
+The closest extant source of potable water are the Mill Pond and the Thames River which run North and North-East of the Study area.